Your thoughts on Sunday's game

 - Published

-We asked for your views on Sunday's Premier League game between Manchester City and Chelsea.
+We asked for your views on Sunday's Premier League game between Brighton and Southampton.

 Here are some of your comments: